duncpro/Jackal/README.md

 ```
 ### Using Jackal with JDBC
 In development/testing scenarios it's advantageous to use a locally hosted or in-memory database instead
 of an actual Aurora database.
-Among other reasons, using a JDBC database enables you to potentially work offline,
+Among other advantages, using a JDBC database enables you to potentially work offline,
 save on AWS costs, and develop in a more transparent environment.

 Jackal provides a second implementation of `RelationalDatabase`